 In an article at the radical Think Progress website, Jessica Goldstein dismisses any and all use of the mocking phrase because she and her fellow journalists see it as “targeted harassment.”

 “’Learn to code’ is a linguistic dog whistle,” Goldstein asserts, before arguing that lefty journalists should not be assaulted with the line because, you see, they, in fact, were extremely sympathetic when coal miners lost their jobs.
 The tweeters have got it all wrong!
 That is your opinion, Ms. Goldstein, and others disagree with you.
 The point is open for debate, by all means.
 But to call for a ban on anyone using that phrase because you received some threatening tweets shows remarkably poor logic totally unbecoming of someone who claims membership in an information-sharing profession.
 It’s akin to banning all Internet usage of the phrase “Trump is an idiot” because someone somewhere on the Internet also said, “Trump is an idiot, somebody should hurt him.”

 The back-and-forth of social media vitriol is a dull topic to give serious consideration; the question of higher importance is the right of all internet users to free political expression.
 But it is increasingly obvious that the groups leading the campaign to restrict online political thought are globalist statists and strident leftists.
-One may draw the conclusion that there is an uncanny unity of purpose here: Two supposedly disparate groups are feverishly working on both sides of the Atlantic Ocean to eliminate the voices of those who do not see the world as they do.We value your comments!
-Please weigh in on our comment section below.
+One may draw the conclusion that there is an uncanny unity of purpose here: Two supposedly disparate groups are feverishly working on both sides of the Atlantic Ocean to eliminate the voices of those who do not see the world as they do.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com